airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 and open it back up, and you are back where you started.
 Now, there are two basic kinds of persistent data - structured and unstructured.
-Unstructured data is like what we dealt with in the `toupper` program.
+Unstructured data is like what we dealt with in the `005-01-toupper` program.
 It just dealt with text files that were entered by a person.
 The contents of the files weren\'t usable by a program because a program can\'t interpret what the user is trying to say in random text.